deplicate/deplicate/README.md

 Usage
 -----

-Import in your python script the new available module `duplicate` and call its function `find`.
+Import in your script the module `duplicate`.

-### Quick Examples
+    import duplicate

+Call its function `find` if you want to know what are the duplicate files or `purge` if you want in addition to remove them.

+    duplicate.find('/path')

+    duplicate.purge('/path')

+In both cases, you'll get a `duplicate.ResultInfo` object, with following properties:
+- `dups` – Tuples of paths of duplicate files.
+- `deldups` – Tuple of paths of purged duplicate files.
+- `duperrors` – Tuple of paths of files not filtered due errors.
+- `scanerrors` – Tuple of paths of files not scanned due errors.
+- `delerrors` – Tuple of paths of files not purged due errors.

 > **Note:**
 > By default directory paths are scanned recursively.

 > **Note:**
-> By default files smaller than **100 MiB** are not scanned.
+> By default files smaller than **100 MiB** or bigger than **100 GiB**
+> are not scanned.

+> **Note:**
+> File paths are returned in canonical form.

+> **Note:**
+> Tuples of duplicate files are sorted in descending order according input priority, file modification time and name length.

+### Quick Examples

-Scan a single directory for duplicates:
+Scan for duplicates a single directory:

     import duplicate

     duplicate.find('/path/to/dir')

+Scan for duplicates two files (at least):

+    import duplicate

+    duplicate.find('/path/to/file1', '/path/to/file2')

+Scan for duplicates a single directory and move them to the trash/recycle bin:

+    import duplicate

+    duplicate.purge('/path/to/dir')

+Scan for duplicates a single directory and delete them:

+    import duplicate

+    duplicate.purge('/path/to/dir', trash=False)

 Scan more directories together: